wpilibsuite/allwpilib/CODE_OF_CONDUCT.md

 As members, contributors, and leaders, we commit to fostering a community where everyone feels safe, respected, and valued.
 We are dedicated to ensuring that participation in this community is harassment-free, inclusive, and welcoming, regardless of age, body type, abilities (visible or invisible), ethnicity, gender identity or expression, sexual orientation, socioeconomic background, education, nationality, personal appearance, race, or religion.

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-Above all, we pledge to act with integrity, kindness, and empathy—striving to be not only good participants but also good humans.
+We pledge to act with integrity, kindness, and empathy—striving to be not only good participants but also good humans.

 ## Our Standards